Maxed-Out Credit Card: Consequences and Steps to Bounce Back

 When Is a Credit Card Maxed Out?

-So, what is a maxed out credit card?
+So what is a maxed out credit card?
 Maxing out on a credit card simply means that you’ve reached the credit limit on your credit card.
 For instance, if you have a $20,000 credit limit on a card, and your balance hits that $20,000 mark, it’s maxed out.
-As such, you may not be able to put any more purchases on that card.
+As a result, you may not be able to put any more purchases on that card.

 What Happens If You Max Out Your Credit Card?

-A maxed-out credit card also means that your credit score will take a hit.
-That’s because your credit utilization — how much of your available credit you’re using — makes up 30% of your credit score.
+In addition, a maxed-out credit card can negatively impact your credit.
+That’s because your credit utilization — how much of your available credit you’re using — is a significant factor in your credit score.
 If you’re maxing out a credit card, it looks as if you’re overextended financially, which signals to lenders that you’re a risk.

 Guide to Prevent Maxing Out Your Credit Card